-Looking at the ICP's above, can you visualize how writing to each profiles would look very different?
+Looking at the ideal customers above, can you visualize how writing to each profiles would look very different?
 Try to imagine how diluted your one message would be if you tried to write to all of them.

 What Problem Are You Solving?

 It doesn’t have to be a huge problem.
 It can be as simple as what they’re looking for.
 Do they have questions?
 Is something really bugging them?